vvscode/docs/docs/tutorials/tutorials-javascript/use-the-sinch-javascript-sdk-in-your-servlet-project.md

 ---
-title: "Use the Sinch JavaScript SDK in Your Servlet Project"
+title: Use the Sinch JavaScript SDK in Your Servlet Project
+excerpt: >-
-excerpt: "This tutorial will focus mostly on authentication; after that, the implementation in your HTML and JavaScript files is the same as the sample projects included in the SDK."
+  This tutorial will focus mostly on authentication; after that, the implementation in your HTML and JavaScript files is the same as the sample projects included in the SDK.
 ---
 ## Sinch setup